hirmes/devnotes/Latin.md

 		* **Indirect object** names object to whom or for whom action is done
 			* "John gave Jill the pencil."
 	* Intransitive verb
+		* Never has a	direct	or indirect object.
+		* "John rises slowly from his seat."
 * Linking verb
 * Helping verb